san-digital/saleor-react-native-starter/readme.md

 Navigate to `/graphql` and view contents of `*.graphql` files.

 ## Single channel
-The react native app is designed to work with a single channel, the channel can be changed by modifying the `CHANNEL` variable and building the app.
+The react native app is designed to work with a single saleor channel, the channel can be changed by modifying the `CHANNEL` variable and building the app.

 Mulitchannel not supported.